Tourism in Afghanistan: Darul Aman Palace

-Id Gah Mosque
+Eid Gah Mosque

 The Id Gah Mosque is one of the oldest and largest mosques in Kabul.
 Its historical importance has been that of Faisal Mosque in Islamabad, Pakistan, where top officials and the city's wealthy people would perform Eid prayers.

 Habibullah Zazai Park

 Habibullah Zazai Park is the largest amusement park located in and around Ahmad Shah Baba Mina, which is in the far eastern part of Kabul.
-The park sits on a hillside and provides large walking space with great views of the city.
+The park sits on a hillside and provides large walking space with beautiful views of the city.
 Another such park is called the City Park, which is much smaller and located near Kabul Zoo.

 Kabul Zoo

 Kabul Zoo has around 280 animals, which includes 45 species of birds and mammals and 36 species of fish.
 Among the animals there are two lions and a khanzir (pig), which is extremely rare in Afghanistan.
 As many as 5,000 people visit the zoo during the weekends.